pblazh/tabula/examples/emebed/README.md

-# Apartment Utilities Example
+# Embedded Script Example

-This example demonstrates utility bill calculations with monetary formatting and relative cell references.
+This example demonstrates utility bill calculations with embedded CSVSS scripts directly in the CSV file using `#csvss:` comments.

-## What it does
+## Key Features

-1. Sets up monetary formatting for rate and payment columns
+- **Embedded Scripts**: Scripts are written directly in the CSV file using `#csvss:` comments
-2. Calculates utility costs using the formula: (current - previous) × rate
+- **Self-contained**: No separate script files needed - everything is in one CSV file
-3. Calculates the total cost by summing all payments
+- **Mixed Script Types**: You can combine `#csvss:` embedded scripts with `#csvssfile:` file references in the same CSV file
-4. Uses REL function for relative cell references
+- **Flexible Organization**: Scripts are processed in the order they appear, allowing fine-grained control over execution sequence

 ## Example Files